Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Experimental Study

-The results in~\cref{tab:fruit-fidel-symbolic} show that all models have high accuracy on the test data set, while the four transfer learned models outperform the baseline.
-We want to stress that our predictive results are only used to demonstrate that the model did fit to the classification problem.
-We find that both, Euclidean and cosine based 1-NN did perform well on the MV as well as the symbolic conceptual view spaces.
-In detail, we could not find significant difference between the representations.
-Moreover, we cannot identify significant differences in the classification performance with respect to the NN model.
-We also observed that an additionally trained decision tree classifier was unable to learn within the MV conceptual view representation.
-However, the same procedure applied to the symbolic view was capable of producing competitive classification results, a surrogate for the NN with very high fidelity.
+The results in~\cref{tab:fruit-fidel-symbolic} show that all models achieve high accuracy, with the four transfer-learned models outperforming the baseline.
+Both Euclidean and cosine-based 1-NN perform well on the many-valued and symbolic view spaces, with no significant difference between representations or models.
+Importantly, while a decision tree classifier was unable to learn within the many-valued view, the same procedure applied to the symbolic view produced competitive classification results, a faithful surrogate for the NN.
+This demonstrates the value of the symbolic translation: it transforms the representation into a form that is amenable to inherently interpretable classifiers.